 A few months ago, at a show, my best friend’s then-girlfriend shouted over the music and into my ear that her ex was there.
 I assured her I had mapped all the exits and we could be out of there in 10 seconds, but she just laughed.
 Don’t worry, she said, he’s the big one but not the only one.

-Everyone I know has a big ex, and they seem to be in a whole different category from the other partners in our lives.
-They’re someone from our past who, no matter how many people we’ve dated afterward, leaves an inexplicably permanent mark.
+Everyone I know has a Big Ex, and they seem to be in a whole different category from the other partners in our lives.
+They’re someone from our past who, no matter how many people we’ve dated afterwards, leaves an inexplicably permanent mark.

 Most of them seem to defy the hard and fast rules of attachment, just like mine—we dated for less than a season of Please Like Me but the break-up kneecapped me for months.
 At the time, I lived by Sex and the City’s Charlotte York’s rule: “It takes half the total time you went out with someone to get over them,” or the even more cliché “time heals all wounds.”
 I waited out my heartbreak, expecting it to expire like yogurt forgotten at the back of the fridge.

 But Big Exes defy rules, because there are no universal timelines, according to Dr. Amir Levine, an assistant professor of psychiatry at Columbia University and recent co-author of Attached.
 Ending shorter relationships can be even more painful than ending years-long partnerships because “when you sever the relationship at its peak, it's probably one of the most painful things that can happen,” Levine told VICE.

 Dr. Matthew Johnson agrees that Charlotte had it wrong, even though longer relationships mean your lives might become increasingly interconnected.
 “Some very passionate, short romances stick with people because they only experienced the highs of love with that person … and they never had to navigate the stickier parts of life that are necessary to achieve lasting love,” said Johnson, who studies intimate relationship development at the University of Alberta.